Kronuz/Xapiand/docs/readme.md

 # Xapiand docs site

-This directory contains the code for the Xapiand docs site, [kronuz.io/Xapiand](https://kronuz.io/Xapiand).
+This directory contains the code for the [Xapiand docs site](https://kronuz.io/Xapiand).

 ## Contributing